Wall Street: Face Reality and Work Honestly

 My friend Julian, who credits his mother for his family’s survival through the Great Depression, described his mother as stalwart, a kind woman with a very high sense of responsibility.
 He said his mother taught him to “face reality and work honestly.”
 How I wish she were still alive to say this to some who are working on Wall Street.
 But as Satyajit Das pointed out, Wall Street has the power that it has because we now believe that finance drives everything.
 In his words, “In the modern age our god is finance except it’s turned out to be a very cruel and destructive god.”
 And I would add the adjective “insane” to describe this god.

-When Trinity’s main entrance was changed to face Wall Street instead of the Hudson River in 1790, by then, Wall Street was already a center of trading, speculation, and financial activity.
+When Trinity’s main entrance was changed to face Wall Street instead of the Hudson River, by then, Wall Street was already a center of financial activity.
 The real reason for the change in orientation is lost in time so we can only surmise.
 Maybe some would cynically say the entrance was strategically placed to draw in the cash flow.
 But perhaps the planners, builders, and clergy (or at least some of them) sincerely hoped to entice the people on Wall Street to enter the church and worship Christ instead of the cruel, insane god of finance.
 And to also come to know Christ and God’s concern for the poor, marginalized “nobodies” and “the little man on the street” (who may be Christ without one even realizing it.)
 Proverbs 14:31 “Whoever oppresses a poor man insults his Maker, but he who is generous to the needy honors him.”
 How funny that Christ can be so close and yet so far away.
 And this is a choice we make all the time, just as the choice to face reality and work honestly is a choice we make all the time.
 But many of us, along with Wall Street, if we’re really honest with ourselves, care more about money and materialism than Christ and the things that concern God.
 As Jesus said, "You cannot serve God and money at the same time.”
 It seems we’re repeatedly and collectively learning the consequences of this truth the hard way.